rifatzabin/rifatzabin.github.io/_pages/about.md

 <br>
 <br>

-I have graduated from Chittagong University of Engineering and Technology (CUET) in the year 2022.
-My major is Electrical and Electronic Engineering (EEE).
-I am currently seeking for research assistantship on my relevant research interest.
-It relates to Machine Learning and Deep Learning in Power System and Biomedical Resources, Computer Vision, Cyber Security.
-It also includes wireless protocol to some extent.
+I have completed my B.S in ECE from <a href='#'>Chittagong University of Engineeering and Technology</a>, in 2022.
+My research focus is in  apllied Machine Learning and Deep Learning in a wide range of fields including Power System, Biomedical imaging, and Computer Vision.
+It also includes embedded and IoT systems.

+**I am actively lokking for Ph.D position in relevant research fields.**